terraform-ibm-modules/terraform-ibm-cbr/modules/fscloud/README.md

 - COS -> KMS
 - Block storage -> KMS
 - ROKS -> KMS
-- Activity Tracker route -> COS (pending addition of AT as zone)
+- Activity Tracker route -> COS
+- VPCs where clusters are deployed -> COS
 - VPCs -> container registry
-- VPCs where clusters are deployed -> COS
+- All ICD -> KMS

 This module is designed to allow the consumer to add additional custom rules to open up additional flows necessarity for their usage.
 See the `custom_rule_contexts_by_service` input variable, and an [usage example](../../examples/fscloud/) demonstrating how to open up more flows.